hassio-addons/addon-spotify-connect/spotify/DOCS.md

 ### Option: `initial-volume`

 Initial volume in % from 0-100.
+This setting takes effect when the addon starts or recovers from a crash.
+The behavior depends on the volume backend in use:

+- For softvol (default backend): Uses the specified value, defaulting to 50%
-Default for softvol: 50.
-For the alsa mixer: the current volume.
+- For alsa mixer: Uses the specified value, falling back to the current system volume if not set

+To determine which backend is in use, check the addon logs for "Using softvol" or "Using alsa mixer" messages during startup.

+initial-volume: 50  # Optional, defaults to 50 for softvol

 ### Option: `username`